shafiqswat/dinogame/YOUTUBE_VIDEO_SETUP.md

 ### Video Not Playing
 - Check if YouTube video is public and accessible
 - Verify internet connection
-- Check yt-dlp installation: `npm install yt-dlp-exec`
+- Check if the HTML file exists: `public/youtube-stream.html`

 ### Stream Issues
 - Verify YouTube stream key is correct